 Crisis Hosting

 Host a child whose parent is facing a crisis or navigating a difficult situation.
-Hostings range from a few nights or a few weeks to several months depending on the reason that a hosting is needed.
+Hostings range from a few nights or a few weeks to several months depending on the reason that a hosting is needed (average of 1 week).
 Host Families decide which hostings are a fit for their family.
-We need Host Families for all lengths of stay, but a current pressing need is Host Families willing to provide longer hostings (2 weeks-a few months).

 2